Azure/azure-quickstart-templates/101-custom-rp-with-function/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This sample template deploys a custom resource provider to Azure and creates a user using an ARM template.
+You may optionally deploy the function app and custom provider definition - this only needs to be done once and then the custom resource can be deployed many times.

 The customproviders resource is a hidden Azure resource so to confirm that the resource provider has been deployed you will have to check the box that says *Show hidden types* in the Azure portal Overview page for the resource group.